Tropical storms Amanda and Cristobal: United States

 Downgraded to a tropical depression, Cristobal merged with another storm system coming from the west, bringing torrential rainfall and gusty winds across the Midwestern states.
 The system brought stormy weather to the Great Lakes Region, accompanied by strong winds and high waves along the north end of Green Bay, especially across Big Bay de Noc in Michigan's Upper Peninsula.
 Data retrieved at 06:00 UTC on June 10 from the GPM satellite found the heaviest rainfall occurring in two areas: north and west of Lake Superior, north of Rossport and Red Rock, Ontario, Canada; and over Georgian Bay on the eastern side of Lake Huron.
 In both places, rain was falling at rates of 1 in per hour.
 The storm became the wettest tropical storm on record in Minnesota.
+Interstate 41 was closed for a brief time due to flooding from the storm.

 The large volume of moisture dragged behind Post-Tropical Cyclone Cristobal as it moved to the north prompted a rare moderate risk of severe thunderstorms to be issued for large portions of Michigan, Indiana and Ohio by the Storm Prediction Center in their categorical outlook.
 A squall line associated with Cristobal's remnants, later classified as a derecho, brought wind gusts up to 70 mph around the areas; 650,000 people lost power due to the derecho from Indiana and Michigan to western New York.
 The derecho produced three EF0 tornadoes in Ohio as well as a high-end EF1 tornado in Beaver County, Pennsylvania on June 10, the later of which snapped dozens of trees and several power poles.